 The profession of writing is known for being overworked and underpaid.
 Like any art form, there is a degree of subjectivity in the criticism of writing, meaning that preferred styles of writing can be a matter of taste.
-This has lead to a widely spread and inaccurate assessment that anyone can be a writer.
+This has lead to a widely spread and inaccurate assessment that anyone can be a writer, and that writers do not possess distinct skill sets.
 Those who are actually skilled in reading and writing know that this is not the case.
-Quality writing is governed by complex and abundant rules, and only those who have devoted themselves to the craft of writing should be considered “writers.”
+Quality writing is governed by complex rules, and only those who have devoted themselves to the craft of writing should be considered “writers.”
 All others claiming to be writers are only considered to be so by an uneducated populous.

 Which brings this writer to the harshest challenge that professional writers face.
 It is a challenge that Sir Ken Robinson discusses in the TED Talk “How School Kills Creativity.”
 Writers and other artists do not receive the support they need, from their social and familial groups or from society, to pursue their talents.
 Writers and artists, even the ones who demonstrate great potential, are much more likely to be discouraged away from their craft than they are to be encouraged toward it.
 This is because the arts are stigmatized as a professional waste of time, money and energy.
 The future of creative thought depends on reversing this toxic societal attitude toward writers and other artists.